Last updated 4th June, 2025

 If you have any obstructions on your pathway, such as trees or furnishings, then this may affect the price as you will need to hire somebody to clear your driveway to fit the dropped kerb properly.

-If you are applying for a dropped kerb for better vehicle access, you need to make sure that you have a driveway to accommodate this.
+You may also need to consider any extra costs to ensure your dropped kerb meets your council’s standards.
+If, for example, you are applying for a dropped kerb for better vehicle access, you need to make sure that you have a driveway to accommodate this.

 The cost of removing a wall:

-This may be the ideal opportunity to build a new garden wall to add extra appeal and safety to the front of your property.
+This may also be the ideal opportunity to build a new garden wall to add extra appeal and safety to the front of your property.

 After the dropped kerb is installed, you may want to secure your property by having a fence and garden gate installed.